jeremiahflaga/jeremiahflaga.github.io-OLD/pages/resume/anti-resume-2018.md

-## **I sometimes think about justice**
+## **I sometimes think about justice...**

 > "Let those who produced messy code be the ones to fix them.
 Don't give them another new project to start until they fix their mess!..."

-Well, I am very bold in saying that because I never experienced being involved in a software project from the very start.
-I only experienced working on software projects that are in maintenance mode.
+Well, I am very bold in saying that because I never experienced being involved in a software project _from the very start of the project_.
+I only experienced working on software projects that are in the maintenance phase.

 But, as every adult might have already realized, we do not always get justice in this life.
 So I intend to help those who experience injustice by helping them fix the mess that was the result of the original creators' abandonment of the system.